23f3004115/crop_advisor_sample/README.md

 # Crop Advisor - Expo Snack Files

-This folder contains React Native files optimized for Expo Snack, allowing you to quickly test and share the Crop Advisor mobile app.

-## 🚀 Quick Start with Expo Snack

-1. **Visit Expo Snack**: Go to [snack.expo.dev](https://snack.expo.dev)
-2. **Upload Files**: Upload all files from this folder to your Snack project
-3. **Test on Device**: Scan the QR code with Expo Go app to test on your phone
-4. **Share**: Share the Snack URL with others for easy demonstration

 ## 📱 Features Included

 - **Premium UI Design**: Modern color scheme with gradients and glassmorphism